If you are considering getting life insurance in your 40’s, you may be wondering— is it too late? Is it too expensive? Is it even necessary?

 - Critical illness rider

 This rider helps ease the financial burden on your family if you develop a terminal illness.
-If you are diagnosed with an illness covered by the policy, you receive a portion of your death benefit.
+If you are diagnosed with an illness covered by the policy, you receive a portion of your life insurance as a death benefit.
 You can use the tax-free payout to pay for medical and other expenses.
 If you die, your beneficiary will receive the remaining death benefit.

 - Long-term care rider